Printer friendly. Promise.

 Why This Is Important

-Over 22 million workers are exposed to hazardous noise levels annually, with 242 cases of hearing loss recorded daily.
+Approximately 22 million U.S. workers are exposed to hazardous noise levels each year, and occupational hearing loss is one of the most commonly recorded work-related illnesses.
 Noise-induced hearing loss is permanent, irreversible, and often goes unnoticed until significant damage has already occurred.

 Hearing loss affects more than just your ability to hear - it impacts communication, safety awareness, balance, and social relationships.
 Workers with hearing loss are more likely to experience workplace accidents due to inability to hear warning signals or communications.